backstitch/backstitch.github.io/_drafts/add_ons.md

 Plugins are only available to backstitch for Business customers.
 For more information, click [here](http://backstit.ch/business).

 backstitch currently offers 5 different topic plugins to get you and your users the most out of your backstitch topic pages.
 These plugins live at the bottom of the topic editor.
-To lcoate them navigate to one of your topics, *click* the **edit topic** button on the right of the toolbar, and scroll to the bottom of the editor to the **Plugins** section.
+To locate them navigate to one of your topics, *click* the **edit topic** button on the right of the toolbar, and scroll to the bottom of the editor to the **Plugins** section.
 Different plans offer different access to plugins (more info [here](()). *Clicking* the **Explore** button will open a window with all of your available plugins.

 <div class="full zoomable"><img src="/images/plugins/explore_plugins.png"></div>